lwjglgamedev/lwjglbook-bookcontents-leg/chapter13/chapter13.md

 ![Cube seen from the interior](cube_clockwise.png)

 This is because, the skybox was defined to be looked from the outside.
-So we need to flip the definition for some of the faces in order to be viewed correctly and we will have face culling working properly.An if you get inside a cube you will see that inner sides are not shown.
+So we need to flip the definition of some of the faces in order to be viewed correctly when face culling is enabled.

 But there’s still more room for optimization.
 Let’s review our rendering process.
 In the render method of the ```Renderer``` class what we are doing is iterate over a ```Gametem``` array and render the associated Mesh.
 For each ```GameItem``` we do the following: